Believe... In Holiday Magic: History

 In 2000, Disneyland premiered a fireworks show called Believe...
 There's Magic in the Stars to celebrate its 45th anniversary.
 The show was so successful in its first couple of months that Disney decided to premiere a holiday version the following holiday season.
 This version used music from various classic Christmas songs together in order to create a thirteen-minute fireworks spectacular.
 The holiday version was very popular, especially the finale which culminated in "snow" falling in various areas of the park.

 Believe...
 In Holiday Magic has run every holiday season since 2000, with the exception of the 2005 and 2015 holiday season, when Disney opted to continue performing Remember...
 Dreams Come True (with a special holiday tag at the end) in observance of Disneyland's 50th anniversary and Disneyland Forever in observance of Disneyland's 60th Diamond Celebration.
-However, the pre-show and after show was still retained.
+However, the "Tick-Tock Tidings" pre-show was still retained.
+For the 70th anniversary in 2025, it was decided to run this show instead of Wondrous Journeys (the 70th show) for the holidays that year.

 In returning the show for the 2006 holiday season, Disney has updated it to include some of the pyrotechnic effects presented in Remember....
 Most notable is the increased amount of pyrotechnics launched from Sleeping Beauty Castle.
 On November 16, 2007, new special effects were added to Sleeping Beauty Castle to be seen in Believe...
 In Holiday Magic.
 In the 2010 holiday season, castle lighting was changed and searchlights used for Magical and Halloween Screams were added into the show.